ajdaviscodes/ajdaviscodes/README.md

 - 👋 Hi, I’m @ajdaviscodes
 - 👀 I’m interested in teaching myself how to code!
 - 🌱 I’m currently learning the basics of web dev via Udemy and other self-teaching methonds.
-- 💞️ I’m looking to collaborate on NFT projects mostly but I'm overall excited about coding in general.

 - 📫 How to reach me:

 <!---